-9. Bomb Incident Management
+10. Bomb Incident Management

 Unlike fire evacuations it is difficult to define clear, mandatory guidelines that must be followed.
 Some decisions must be made at the time in question depending upon the actual circumstances.
-Therefore the Crisis Management Team will liaise with the Children's Services Department, Police and Fire Rescue Service and follow their advice on the evacuation procedure and assembly point.
-This will then be communicated to staff, pupils, visitors, etc by an appropriate means.
+Therefore the Crisis Management Team will liaise with the Children's Services Department, Police and the Fire and Rescue Service and follow their advice on the evacuation procedure and assembly point.
+This will then be communicated to staff, pupils, visitors, etc. by an appropriate means.